Bring Me to Life: Live performances

-Evanescence performed the song at their August 17, 2011 concert in Nashville, Tennessee during the tour of their third album, Evanescence (2011).
-They also performed it at the Rock in Rio festival on October 2, 2011.
-On February 16, 2020, Lee performed the song with Japanese band Wagakki Band at Osaka-jō Hall, in Osaka, Japan.
+In October 2011, the band performed the song at the Rock in Rio festival.
+Lee performed the song with Japanese band Wagakki Band in February 2020, at Osaka-jō Hall in Osaka, Japan.
+Evanescence performed the song live with singer Sonny Sandoval in September 2022, and at Rock am Ring festival with guest singer Jacoby Shaddix in June 2023.

 2017 Synthesis arrangement

-In 2017, a rearranged version of the song was recorded for the band's fourth studio album Synthesis.
-The new version was made available for digital download and streaming on August 18, 2017; it was also made available for instant download for concertgoers who purchased tickets for the band's Synthesis Tour.
+In 2017, an orchestral and electronic version of the song was recorded for the band's fourth studio album Synthesis.
+It was made available for digital download and streaming on August 18, 2017; it was also made available for instant download for concertgoers of the band's Synthesis Tour.
 The Synthesis version of "Bring Me to Life" replaces the drums and guitar from the Fallen version with string arrangements accompanied by crashing cymbals, "tension-building" timpani drums and various electronic elements throughout.
-It also removes Paul McCoy's vocal feature.
-Several critics have described its new arrangement as "dramatic", with Billboard's Sadie Bell deeming it "just as rich" as the original and Rolling Stone's Brittany Spanos calling it a "cinematic take".
-Lee has described the song as "new" to her again due to the fact that she incorporated musical elements and vocals which she had "heard in [her] head" since its release.
+It also removes McCoy's vocal feature.
+Several critics described its new arrangement as "dramatic", with Billboard's Sadie Bell deeming it "just as rich" as the original and Rolling Stone's Brittany Spanos calling it a "cinematic take".
+Lee described the song as "new" to her again as she incorporated musical elements and vocals which she had "heard in [her] head" since its release.

-Credits and personnel
+Personnel

 Credits are adapted from Fallen liner notes.